Uxbridge, Massachusetts: Early transportation, education, public health and safety

 The Tafts built the Middle Post Road's Blackstone River bridge in 1709.
 "Teamsters" drove horse "team" freight wagons on the Worcester-Providence stage route.
 The Blackstone Canal brought horse-drawn barges to Providence through Uxbridge for overnight stops.
 The "crossroads village" was a junction on the Underground Railroad.
 The P&W Railroad ended canal traffic in 1848.

 A 1732 vote "set up a school for ye town of Uxbridge".
 A grammar school was followed by 13 one-room district school houses, built for $2000 in 1797.
 Uxbridge Academy (1818) became a prestigious New England prep school.

 Uxbridge voted against the smallpox vaccine.
 Samuel Willard treated smallpox victims, was a forerunner of modern psychiatry, and ran the first hospital for mental illness in America.
 Vital records recorded many infant deaths, the smallpox death of Selectman Joseph Richardson, "Quincy", "dysentary", and tuberculosis deaths.
 Leonard White recorded a malaria outbreak here in 1896 that led to firsts in the control of malaria as a mosquito-borne infection.
 Uxbridge led Massachusetts in robberies for a quarter of the year in 1922, and the town voted to hire its first nighttime police patrolman.
+Peter Emerick summarized the history of policing in Uxbridge.